SANTA CRUZ PARISH, BOLIVIA

 - 2014: Fr.
 Keith Kitzhaber

-- 2016: Archdiocese of Santa Cruz de la Sierra accepts responsibility for the parish.
+- 2016: Archdiocese of Santa Cruz de la Sierra accepts full responsibility for the parish.
 The mission of Fr.
 Joseph Walijewski in the parish comes full circle in its completion.
 We are grateful to God for the share we have had in building His kingdom in our midst.
 Please pray for the canonization of Servant of God, Fr.
 Joe.